Gurucul Named a Leader in the 2025 Gartner Magic Quadrant TM for SIEM

 When Luxury Meets Cybercrime

-The world of high fashion thrives on exclusivity and prestige, but this week, it collided with the dark underbelly of cybercrime.
+The world of high fashion thrives on exclusivity and prestige, but this week, it collided with the dark underbelly of cybercrime now facing data leak.
 Kering, the parent company behind global icons like Gucci, Balenciaga, and Alexander McQueen, confirmed a customer data breach that has left millions of loyal buyers exposed.

 Personal information including customer names, emails, phone numbers, and purchase histories was stolen and is now in the hands of cybercriminals.
 While payment details were reportedly spared, the stolen records hold enough value to fuel identity theft, targeted scams, and large-scale phishing campaigns.